DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-03-01-ucas-apply-preferences-2.md

 Only provide options for the two commonly used letters:

 - Applicants must confirm their place (GT12B)
-- Applicants don’t need to respond (GT12)
+- Applicants do not need to respond (GT12)

 The last two combined account for [5% of providers](/publish-teacher-training-courses/ucas-apply-preferences#gt12).